Gamma Sigma Delta: Membership

+Governance

 Governance is vested in an Executive Committee that meets yearly.
 Conclaves are held biennially, hosted by a rotating series of chapters on even-numbered years.

+Activities

 The Society recognizes annually a single Outstanding Chapter, with runners-up recognized as either Gold, Silver and Bronze chapters.
 At the Executive Committee's discretion, up to five chapters may now be awarded at each of these recognition levels.
 Awardees are given plaques.
 The Committee also awards the Most Improved Chapter, and seeks to recognize individuals within or without the Fraternity who have contributed to the field of agriculture with the International Distinguished Service To Agriculture Award.